5 EMDR Tools to Prepare for Online EMDR Treatment - NYC + Beyond

 Self-Guided Nervous System Tracking

 Each day, take a few minutes to observe your body’s signals.
 When do you feel relaxed and safe?
 When do you feel on edge or tense?
 This daily practice helps you become familiar with your “safe” state, making it easier to access during EMDR sessions.
-You can download our free nervous system guide to help you start tracking.

 Learn the Language of Your Nervous System